Vejle Sygehus railway halt

 Vejle Sygehus railway halt is a railway halt serving the northern part of the city of Vejle in Jutland, Denmark, as well as the nearby hospital Vejle Sygehus.

 Vejle Sygehus railway halt is located on the Vejle–Holstebro railway line.
 The station opened in 1993 to serve the adjacent hospital Vejle Sygehus.
-The station offers direct InterCityLyn services to Copenhagen and Struer operated by the railway company DSB as well as regional train services to Vejle, Herning and Struer operated by Arriva.
+The station offers direct InterCityLyn services to Copenhagen and Struer operated by the railway company DSB as well as regional train services to Vejle, Herning and Struer operated by GoCollective.